 With big bang ERP, your entire system goes live and everyone in our company is transitioned at the same time.
 In short, you’re taking all of the modules across all departments live at once.
 This approach can shorten the ERP implementation timeline, but can also cause more disruption to the daily business operations and place more strain on employees.

 Alternatively, a phased approach will see the ERP system rolled out sequentially, often by module or functional area.
 This implementation methodology, also known as “land and expand”, will take longer as portions of the new ERP software are gradually implemented over a measured period.
 This method may help alleviate risk and anxiety on internal staff.

 There are pros and cons to both ERP implementation methodologies.
 Your technology partner team can help you lay out the implementation plan that is best for your situation.

 How Long Does an ERP Implementation Take?

-There’s no such thing as one-size-fits-all when it comes to a system implementation.
+There’s no such thing as one-size-fits-all when it comes to answering the question how long does it take to implement an erp system.
 One business may only need to upgrade their financials while another may be a manufacturer with thousands of SKUs, multiple warehouses, and products that ship around the world.
 A basic ERP system implementation could take as little as two months where a more complex system could span multiple years.
 However, an average mid-market ERP system implementation like Sage or Acumatica ERP will take around four to six months.